danilosierrac/workspace/index.markdown

 Every workspace should have some basic things considered, and by this it means assuring there are at least basic tools for the worker to code from.

 ### Physical space

 There is a minimal area that a workspace should have.
 In the case of tech, a good amount is 3 m2 around the person (assuming they are sitting at a desk).
-The following breakdown can be suggested for comfortable work:

-	1.60 wide
-	x 1.80 long
-	= 2.88m2

 ## Basic furnishing